 4. Banana Peel Plant Fertilizer Spray

-The banana peel fertilizer spray is an amazing fertilizer that is rich in much needed nutrients such as Potassium, Manganese, Magnesium, Calcium, Sulphur as well as phosphorus.
+The banana peel fertilizer spray is an amazing fertilizer that is rich in much-needed nutrients such as Potassium, Manganese, Magnesium, Calcium, Sulphur as well, and phosphorus.

-To prepare this spay fertilizer, you will need about four banana peels.
-A tablespoon of Epsom salt, three eggshells, water and a spray bottle.
+To prepare this spay fertilizer, you will need about four banana skins.
+A tablespoon of Epsom salt, three eggshells, water, and a spray bottle.

 Step #1: Place the banana peels under the sun or use your food dehydrator to dry them.
 Add the eggshells and dry them well.